Leofltt/Kairos/README.md

    - should use channels instead of pfields to control parameters
    - should have `p3 = -1`(play forever) and be played with the `playFx` function

+To add instruments controlled by OSC, just create an instance of the instrument named `other` giving it a name string and a list of tuples `[(pfield #, value)]` and add that instance to the orchestra.
+You can follow the example of the `"test"` instrument present in the default orchestra found in the file `Instrument.hs`.

 Leonardo Foletto, 2019